trilochan-behera-dev/FinTrack/README.md

-# 🚀 FInTrack - Finance Tracker Web App
+# 🚀 FinTrack - Finance Tracker Web App

 FInTrack is a cutting-edge 💸 Finance Tracker web application developed with a focus on performance, security, and code efficiency.
 It leverages a robust technology stack, encompassing both frontend and backend technologies, to provide users with a seamless financial management experience.